-Tell them you want to finance at JACL CU.
+Tell them you want to Call us to get finance at pre-approved.
+JACL CU.

 Get a better rate and up to \$500 cash back.

 Use this innovative auto buying resource that connects you with comprehensive research and comparison tools.
 Make a smart buying decision with competitive credit union financing.
 Know Before You Go!